 The following companies, approved by the Board of Trustees, are authorized to market tax-sheltered investment products at EIU:

-The IRS announced that pension limitations governing the 457 plans will increase for 2020 as the increase in the Consumer Price Index was sufficient to meet the statutory thresholds for its adjustment.
-Therefore, the elective deferral (contribution) limit for employees who participate in deferred compensation will increase to $19,500 which increases the Special Catch-up limit to $39,000.
-The age 50 catch-up contribution limit will also see an increase from $6,000 to $6,500 making the total contribution limit for those aged 50 and older $26,000 for the 2020 tax year.
+The IRS announced that pension limitations governing the 457 plans will not increase for 2021.
+Therefore, the elective deferral (contribution) limit for employees who participate in deferred compensation remain at $19,500 limits to $39,000.
+The age 50 catch-up contribution limit will also remain at $6,500 making the total contribution limit for those aged 50 and older $26,000 for the 2021 tax year.